ArviZ integration

 BayesBlend can also be used with these intermediate

-data structures by using the from_lpd
+data structures by using the from_lpd class method,

 which takes a dictionary of LPD arrays and a dictionary